egiurleo/specifications/source/transactions/transactions.rst

 error.
 In that case, both the driver and the application do not know the state of the transaction.

-The driver MUST add the "UnknownTransactionCommitResult" error label when commitTransaction fails with a server selection error, network error, retryable writes error, MaxTimeMSExpired error, or write concern failed / timeout.
-(See `A server selection error is labeled UnknownTransactionCommitResult`_ for justification.)
-The approximate meaning of the UnknownTransactionCommitResult label is, "We don't know if your commit has satisfied the provided write concern."
-The only write concern errors that are not labeled with "UnknownTransactionCommitResult" are CannotSatisfyWriteConcern (which will be renamed to the more precise UnsatisfiableWriteConcern in 4.2, while preserving the current error code) and UnknownReplWriteConcern.
+The driver MUST add the "RetryableWriteError" error label when commitTransaction fails with a server selection error (see `A server selection error is labeled RetryableWriteError`_ for justification), MaxTimeMSExpired error, or write concern failed / timeout, in addition to the retryable errors defined in the Retryable Writes specification (see `Determining Retryable Errors`_).

+In this case, the approximate meaning of the RetryableWriteError label is, "We don't know if your commit has satisfied the provided write concern."
+The only write concern errors that are not labeled with "RetryableWriteError" are CannotSatisfyWriteConcern (which will be renamed to the more precise UnsatisfiableWriteConcern in 4.2, while preserving the current error code) and UnknownReplWriteConcern.
 These errors codes mean that the provided write concern is not valid and therefore a retry attempt would fail with the same error.

-In the case that the commitTransaction fails with a retryable writes error, that error will have both an UnknownTransactionCommitResult label and a RetryableWriteError label.
-This is currently the only scenario in which an error can be assigned two error labels.
+These errors were previously given the "UnknownTransactionCommitResult" error label.
+See `Why replace UnknownTransactionCommitResult label with RetryableWriteError label`_ for justification.

+.. _Determining Retryable Errors: ../retryable-writes/retryable-writes.rst#determining-retryable-errors

 Retrying commitTransaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an exception with this label is thrown, an application can safely call commitTransaction again.
+If an exception with a RetryableWriteError label is thrown, an application can safely call commitTransaction again.
 If this attempt succeeds it means the transaction has committed with the provided write concern.
-If this attempt fails it may also have the "UnknownTransactionCommitResult" error label.
+If this attempt fails it may also have the "RetryableWriteError" error label.
 For example:

 .. code:: python